rsyslog/rsyslog/source/property_replacer.rst

 TAB) from the msg property is extracted is as follows: "%msg:F:3%".
 The same example with semicolon as delimiter is "%msg:F,59:3%".

+The use of fields does not permit to select substrings, what is rather unfortunate.
+To solve this issue, starting with 6.3.9, fromPos and toPos can be specified for strings as well.
+However, the syntax is quite ugly, but it was the only way to integrate this functonality into the already-existing system.
+To do so, use ",fromPos" and ",toPos" during field extraction.
+Let's assume you want to extract the substring from position 5 to 9 in the previous example.
+Then, the syntax is as follows:
+"%msg:F,59,5:3,9%".
+As you can see, "F,59" means field-mode, with semicolon delimiter and ",5" means starting at position 5.
+Then "3,9" means field 3 and string extraction to position 9.

 Please note that the special characters "F" and "R" are case-sensitive.
 Only upper case works, lower case will return an error.
 There are no white spaces permitted inside the sequence (that will lead to error